mateenbagheri/hermes/README.md

 logger.Tracev("This is a trace message with additional data", "key1", "value1", "key2", "value2")
 ```

-Configuration
+## Configuration
-You can configure the logger service by setting environment variables or using a configuration file.
-See the configuration documentation for more details.
+You can configure the logger service by setting environment variables or using a configuration file named `.env` in main directory.
+See the configuration documentation at `.env.example` for more details.

-Contributing
+## Contributing
 Contributions to this repository are welcome!
-See the contributing guidelines for more information.